lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     avoid confusion when sharing input files with other LAMMPS users.

 Each LAMMPS command is accompanied by extensive online documentation
-that details the different options for that command.
+that details the different options for that command :cite:`lammps_docs`.

+..
 From the
     LAMMPS--GUI editor buffer, you can access the documentation by
     right-clicking on a line containing a command (e.g., *units lj*)
     and selecting *View Documentation for `units'*.
 This action
     should prompt your web browser to open the corresponding URL for the
     online manual.
-A screenshot of this context menu is shown in
-Fig. INCLUDE FIGURE

 The next step is to create the simulation box and populate it with
 atoms.
 Modify the *System definition* category of